Colt/ng-curriculum/5-built-in-directives.md

 **EXERCISE: Inspect an element that is hidden by ng-show/hide in the browser.
 What does Angular do to hide an element?**

-**EXERCISE: Create simple password validator like the one shown below.
+**EXERCISE: Create a simple password validator like the one shown below.
 If the password is less than 6 characters, hide the submit button and show the error message.
 Otherwise, show the button and hide the error**

 ![](http://zippy.gfycat.com/FelineEqualElectriceel.gif)